jmassardo/jmassardo.github.io/_posts/2018-04-06-Pipelining Chef with Jenkins.md

 date:   2018-04-06 14:39:00 -0600
 category: Blog
 tags: [blog, ci/cd, chef, pipeline]
+excerpt: "Today, I'm going to detail out how we are setting up our pipelining process for all things Chef for our business unit partners.
+This process uses a combination of [Chef](https://www.chef.io), [Jenkins](https://jenkins.io/), [GitHub](https://github.com), a custom Jenkins [Shared Library](https://github.com/jmassardo/Chef-Jenkins-Library), and some custom developed [utilities](https://github.com/jmassardo/Chef-Jenkins-Library/tree/master/utilities)."
 ---
 ## Summary

 Today, I'm going to detail out how we are setting up our pipelining process for all things Chef for our business unit partners.
-This process uses a combination of [Chef](https://www.chef.io), [Jenkins](https://jenkins.io/), [GitHub](https://github.com), a custom Jenkins [Shared Library](https://github.com/jkhy/Chef-Pipeline-SharedLibrary_PUBLIC), and some custom developed [utilities](https://github.com/jkhy/Chef-Pipeline-Automation_PUBLIC).
+This process uses a combination of [Chef](https://www.chef.io), [Jenkins](https://jenkins.io/), [GitHub](https://github.com), a custom Jenkins [Shared Library](https://github.com/jmassardo/Chef-Jenkins-Library), and some custom developed [utilities](https://github.com/jmassardo/Chef-Jenkins-Library/tree/master/utilities).

 ## Problem